-P-H-M offers two alternative programs designed to provide each student with the resources and support necessary to successfully complete a program of studies leading to a high school diploma as well as obtain marketable work skills.
+P-H-M offers two alternative education programs: Pennway Alternative Day School and Pennway Night School.
+Both programs are designed to provide students with the resources and support necessary to successfully complete a program of studies leading to a high school diploma, as well as obtain marketable work skills.

-The Pennway Alternative Programs are located at 55985 Bittersweet Road, across from Penn High School and north of the Paul H. Schmucker Middle School.
+Both alternative programs are located at Pennway, 55985 Bittersweet Road, across from Penn High School and north of the Paul H. Schmucker Middle School.

 Offers a program for 10th, 11th and 12th grade students.
 This program connects to the corporation program at Penn High School.
 If students are employed or volunteer in the community, they may be eligible for additional credits.

 Pennway Day Schedule:

 2nd Block, 10:00 – 11:23 a.m.

 The Pennway Alternative Day School is an extension of Penn High School and students are expected to adhere to the standards outlined in the Penn High School Student Handbook.

 For more information, contact the Penn High School Counseling Center at (574) 258-9502, or Seth Molnar, Director of Alternative Education and Special Projects at (574) 254-2857 or email@example.com.
 You may also contact Associate Principal Randy Williams at firstname.lastname@example.org.

 P-H-M School Corporation also offers a night school program which provides coursework toward completion of a high school diploma.
 Adults may enroll regardless of residency.